 - Lower AD leads to lower demand pull inflation.

-Impact of Appreciation on AD/AS
+Impact of appreciation on AD/AS

-Evaluation of an Appreciation
+Evaluation of an appreciation

 - The impact of an appreciation depends on the situation of the economy.
 If the economy is in a recession, then an appreciation will cause a significant fall in aggregate demand, and will probably contribute to higher unemployment.
 However, if the economy is in a boom, then an appreciation will help reduce inflationary pressures and limit the growth rate.

 - It also depends why the exchange rate is increasing in value.
 If there is an appreciation because the economy is becoming more competitive, then the appreciation will not be causing a loss of competitiveness.
-But, if there is an appreciation because of speculation or weakness in other countries, then the appreciation could cause a loss of competitiveness.
+But, if there is an appreciation because of speculation or weakness in other countries, then the appreciation could cause a bigger loss of competitiveness.